Fisherwick

-Fisherwick is a civil parish in Lichfield District, Staffordshire, England.
+Fisherwick is a civil parish in the Lichfield district, Staffordshire, England.
 Located about 4 mi east of the City of Lichfield, the parish does not include a village, just a scattered collection of farms and houses.
 The ancient settlement, dating back to the 12th century, and the manor of Fisherwick Park no longer exist.
 The parish council is a joint one with Whittington.
+In 2001 the parish had a population of 211.

+Adjacent to the Fisherwick settlement is the hamlet of Hademore, which is crossed by the West Coast Main Line via Tamworth, and next to the Coventry Canal.
+The level crossing over the WCML at Hademore was replaced by a bridge at Christmas 2006.

+The River Tame forms the eastern and northern boundary of the parish as it flows northwards.